Braveoneone/Braveoneone.github.io/content/post/Github-Hugo.md

 compiler the website

     hugo -d
-    hugo -d public //new version of hugo 0.125.2
+    hugo -d docs //new version of hugo 0.125.2

 Will generate the web file in /public